theory/justatheory/content/post/postgres/extension-preloading.md

 preloading, the documentation should say so explicitly, and explain why.
 For examples of wording, see [pg_stat_statements], [sepgsql], and [auth_delay].

-Beyond these limited cases, any other modules can be added to [`shared_preload_libraries`] for efficiency purposes.
-Since shared preload libraries are loaded into every server process --- even if that process never uses the module --- preloading is recommended only for libraries used in most sessions.
+Beyond these limited cases, any other libraries can be added to [`shared_preload_libraries`] for efficiency purposes.
+Since shared preload libraries are loaded into every server process --- even if that process never uses the library --- preloading is recommended only for libraries used in most sessions.

 As an extension author, it would be kind to DBAs to document this